July 20, 2023

 Communicating your message would also often involve travelling miles for client meetings or pitching for work.
 Not necessary to go on the road now!
 Mobile devices and the 2020 pandemic paved the way for the likes of Zoom, Teams and Skype meaning you didn’t have to navigate the M62 to get from A to B. This can be done with a laptop/phone from the comfort of the office or even from your own home.

 Meeting technology also played a part in changing the agency’s demography.
 When I joined there were no overseas companies on the firm’s books.
-By 2022 around 50% of our client base is global including businesses based in Australia, Holland, Germany, Israel and the USA.
+By 2022 around 50% of our client base is global.
+This includes businesses based in Australia, Holland, Germany, Israel and the USA.
 We started winning more overseas work after Brexit – just saying!

 Allotts has evolved with the times but what does the future hold?
 Looking into my crystal ball could it be a case of artificial intelligence vs human intelligence.
 Does AI threaten human autonomy?
 I don’t think we’ll see a robot revolution at Allotts any time soon but who knows?